Project Overview (Spring 2021)

 - ProblemSet: A list of RavensProblems within a particular set.

 - RavensProblem: A single problem, such as the one shown earlier in this document.
-This is the most complicated and important class in the project, so let’s break it into parts.
-RavensProblem includes:
+A RavensProblem includes:

 - A String representing the name of the problem and a String representing the type of problem (“2x2” or “3x3”).

-- RavensFigure: A single square from the problem, labeled either “A”, “B”, “C”, “1”, “2”, etc. All RavensFigures have a filename referring to the visual representation (in PNG form) of the figure’s contents.
-Problems with verbal representations also contain dictionaries of RavensObjects.
-In the example above, the squares labeled “A”, “B”, “C”, “1”, “2”, “3”, “4”, “5”, and “6” would each be separate instances of RavensFigure, each with a list of RavensObject.
+- RavensFigure: A single square from the problem, labeled either “A”, “B”, “C”, “1”, “2”, etc., containing a filename referring to the visual representation (in PNG form) of the figure’s contents

 The documentation is ultimately somewhat straightforward, but it can be complicated when you’re initially getting used to it.
 The most important things to remember are: